PirminHndlg/FW-Msg/README.md

-# FW-Msg
+# Volunteer.solutions

 ## Description
-FW-Msg is a comprehensive tool for managing volunteer work.
+Volunteer.solutions is a comprehensive tool for managing volunteer work.
 It enables organizations to efficiently manage volunteers, projects, and tasks while providing a user-friendly interface for all stakeholders.

 ## Features
 - Volunteer management and tracking